 The Family Educational Rights and Privacy Act (FERPA)

 FERPA affords students certain rights with respect to their education records.
-These rights include:
+To learn more about these rights, please read our FERPA policy.

 FERPA Proxy Request Form

-Emerson's FERPA Proxy Access system allows students to grant a parent, guardian, or other third-party permission to parts of their student record.
-Students can also set up a passphrase to give Academic Advising, Academic Affairs, Financial Aid, Student Accounts, Residence Life, Student Life, and the Registrar's Office permission to discuss the released parts of their record with the proxy parent or guardian.
+Emerson's FERPA Proxy Access system lets you grant a parent, guardian, or other third party permission to parts of your student record.
+You can also set up a passphrase for your Proxy, which authorizes Student Accounts, Financial Aid, Academic Advising, and the Registrar's Office to discuss permitted parts of your record over the phone.

 Students wishing to withhold the disclosure of any aspects of the above-mentioned Directory Information must file a FERPA Directory Information Opt-out Form, available at the Office of the Registrar.
 The recommendation is to err on the side of caution.